ShunChengWu/3DSSG/README.md

 Download the trained models and unzip them under `experiments` folder (you may need to create one by yourself).

-Note that the implementation of [SceneGraphFusion](SGFN) and [3DSSG](3DSSG) are different from the original papers.
+Note that the implementation of [SceneGraphFusion][SGFN] and [3DSSG][3DSSG] are different from the original papers.
 We tried to make all methods shared the same model settings in order to compare them fairly.

 <details>
   <summary>Results</summary>